NancyNSH/Claude-Skills-for-Epidemiology-Researchers/README.md

 ## How to Use
 1. Open [Claude.ai](https://claude.ai)
-2. Go to **Customize > Skills > + Create Skills** and upload the `.skill` file
-3. OR paste the `.md` file at the start of a new conversation as a system-level prompt
+2. Go to **Customize > Skills > + Create Skills** and upload the `.skill` file OR copy-paste the full prompt in the `.md` file at the start of a new conversation as a system-level prompt
 4. Use the trigger phrases below to activate the skill

 ---